 The vision back in 2011 was to build a system that would aggregate, clean, and merge together the multitude of new location-based services that had sprung up on the back of GPS-enabled smartphones (e.g. Foursquare, Yelp, etc), putting vast amounts of local data into the hands of developers.
-This time we were going often developers inside enterprises who we believed would have budgets to pay us upfront.
-CloudMade would sell this as a product to customers, moving away from our hosted service API roots.
+This time we were going after developers inside enterprises who we believed would have a budget to pay us upfront.

-The mood was similar to the one we see around us today in 2020 and will continue to see for some time as COVID-19 ravishes, recedes, and re-emerges, reaping huge economic damage as it goes.
+The mood in 2011 was similar to that we see today and will continue to see for some time as COVID-19 ravishes, recedes, and re-emerges, reaping huge economic damage as it goes.
 The party was over.
 We were no longer going to subsidize developers choosing to use OSM vs Google - we needed to find customers who would pay and we needed to find them fast.

 This was a stunning lesson to learn in commercial reality.
 Seemingly overnight we went from a build it and they will come developer strategy to a direct B2B sales strategy.

 We sliced the world into 6 or so markets - segments like hotels, transportation, navigation, web sites - and so on.
 We went out to each one, we showed them what we had and what our vision was and we unashamedly asked them to pay us for the services we could deliver.